Yamagi/powermon/README.md

 --------------
 All Intel CPUs starting with Sandy Bridge are supported.
 Older Intel CPUs and CPUs from other vendors don't expose the necessary performance counters.
-Additionall some server CPUs like those based on Haswell and Broadwell do not provide the necessary data.
+Additionally some server CPUs like those based on Haswell and Broadwell do not provide the necessary data.

 Powermon needs to know some informations about the CPU.
 Some of these